 1/2 cup water

 2 teaspoons Kashmiri red chile powder or another mild red chile powder

 2 teaspoons kosher salt

-1 teaspoon garam masala (recipe below)
+1 teaspoon garam masala (or use recipe below)

 1/2 teaspoon ground turmeric